aschultzen/master_thesis/README.md

 # Master thesis notes
 The following should be considered a log and notes from my summer internship at Justervesenet.
 They are however highly related to my master thesis.

+Complete ntp config files can be found at the bottom of this document.

 ## Prerequisite information
 Workstation: